jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (2) A requirement to release funds from the KiwiSaver scheme under any enactment includes a requirement by order of any court under any enactment (including an order made under section 31 of the Property (Relationships) Act 1976).

 ### 8 Withdrawal for purpose of purchase of first home
-(1) This clause applies to a member if,—
+(1) This clause applies to a member if the member has not made a withdrawal under this clause before (whether or not from the member's current KiwiSaver scheme or from a KiwiSaver scheme to which the person previously belonged) and,––
-  (a) in the case of a member in respect of whom the Commissioner has received contributions, at least 3 years have expired after the Commissioner received the first contribution in respect of the person (whether or not a contribution in relation to the scheme of which the member is currently a member); and
+  (a) at least 3 years have expired after the Commissioner received the first contribution in respect of the person (whether or not a contribution in relation to the scheme of which the member is currently a member); or
-  (b) in the case of any other member, the person has been a member of 1 or more KiwiSaver schemes for a period of 3 years or more; and
+  (b) the person has been a member of 1 or more KiwiSaver schemes for a period of 3 years or more.
-  (c) in the case of any member, the member has not made a withdrawal under this clause before (whether or not from the member’s current KiwiSaver scheme or from a KiwiSaver scheme to which the person previously belonged).
 (2) Every amount of contribution that is deducted from salary or wages under this Act is treated, for the purpose of subclause (1)(a), as received by the Commissioner on the 15th day of the month in which the deduction is made.
 (3) A member to whom this clause applies may make a withdrawal from the KiwiSaver scheme of which the member is currently a member for the purchase of an estate in land (whether alone or as a joint tenant or tenant in common) if—
   (a) the purchase is made in the prescribed circumstances; or